JohnEarnest/Decker/docs/lil.md

 -----------------------
 So far, we haven't looked much at tables.
 While one can operate on tables by indexing them or iterate over their contents with an `each` loop, the real power of tables comes from Lil's query syntax, which resembles a simplified version of SQL.
 Unlike some of their SQL counterparts, `select`, `extract`, `update`, and `insert` are all pure operations which strictly return a _new_ value as a result.

-`select` is used for querying a table, and obtaining a table of results.
-It is followed by a sequence of column expressions (possibly with names), optionally a `where`, `by`, and/or `orderby` clause, each of which should produce a list of results for each row, the keyword `from`, and then finally an expression giving the source table.
-In the context of these clauses- and when computing result columns- the columns of the table will be bound as variables.
+A query consists of an operation, a sequence of column expressions (possibly with names), any number of `where`, `by`, and/or `orderby` clauses, the keyword `from`, and then finally an expression giving the source table.
+If the source is non-tabular, it will be converted into its table equivalent automatically.
+The operations are:

-In a `select`, `extract` or `update`, clauses are carried out in the following order:

-- rows are filtered down to only those with a truthy result in the `where` clause.
-(The implicit `index` column represents their original row numbers.)
-- rows are grouped by the values in the `by` clause, in order of appearance.
-(The implicit `gindex` column represents each row's original index within its group, and the implicit `group` column represents the index of the group each row belongs to.)
-- each group is sorted according to the values in the `orderby` clause, either ascending (`asc`) or descending (`desc`).
+- `select`: query a table and obtain a table of results.
+- `extract`: query a table and obtain a list or dictionary of results.
+- `update`: produce an amended version of a table, preserving its overall structure and order.

+If a query has multiple clauses, they're carried out right-to-left, just like Lil expressions.
+You can think of each clause as taking a table and a column expression, evaluating the expression within the context of the table (binding each table column as a variable), and using the resulting column to transform the input table into a different table.
+The clauses are:

+- `where x`: filter the table to only the rows of `x` which are truthy.
+- `orderby x dir`: sort the rows of the table such that they would put the values of `x` in order; `dir` can either be `asc` (ascending) or `desc` (descending).
 Lists are sorted lexicographically, numbers are sorted by value, and anything else is sorted lexicographically by its string equivalent.
-- for each group, result columns are computed.
+- `by x`: group the rows of the table by the dictinct values of `x`, producing 1 or more "subtables".
+Once the source table has been grouped, all subsequent clauses and result column expressions are applied to the subtables individually.
+If more than one `by` clause appears in a query, the subtables will be "ungrouped" into a single table before re-grouping.

+When column expressions are evaluated, several "magic" columns and variables are automatically defined:

+- `index`: integer list; the _original_ row number in the input table for each row in the current table.
+- `gindex`: integer list; the row number for each row in the current group (subtable); this is "reset" after each clause is carried out.
+- `group`: integer list; the group number for each row in the current group (subtable); this is `0` for all rows in an ungrouped query.
+- `column`: dictionary; all of the columns in the current table or subtable, keyed by name.

-- for each group, result columns are _rectangularized_: the group will have as many result rows as the column of maximum `count`.
-- rows are ungrouped: result rows across all groups are concatenated, preserving their grouped order.
-(This may change the _overall_ order- see `update` if you want to preserve it.)
+When "ungrouping" or collecting the final result columns, the table is _rectangularized_: each group will have as many result rows as the column of maximum `count`.
+Grouping may change the order of rows- see `update` if you want to preserve it.

 Given a simple table:
 ```